 More than ever, employees need to be educated on safety protocols to avoid becoming the next victim of a fraudulent unemployment scam.

 When companies partner with Stratus.hr under a PEO relationship, we have the fiduciary duty to handle all unemployment claims, relieving them of this administrative liability and potential risk.
-For more information or a free demo, please complete the form below.
+For more information or a free demo, please book a consultation.